joshuaauerbachwatson/anyCards/README.md

 Right now, the game is a peer distributed system.
 Each instance of the app is its own model-view-controller engine and the backend (if any) is just acting as a multicast service.
 What is multicast is a sequence of game states.
 The only rule (whose turn it is) is enforced in the apps, not the backend.

 In fact, the only working embodiment of the game today uses Apple Multi-peer communication.
-A version using a serverless backend hosted by Nimbella was implemented but I didn't quite get it working before Nimbella shut down.
+A version using a serverless backend hosted by Nimbella was implemented but I didn't quite get it working before I took a job at DigitalOcean, during which time Nimbella shut down.

 I could easily migrate the existing backend to DigitalOcean Functions but I don't actually think serverless is the right model for this.
 It requires the apps to poll for new state constantly, since you can't hold a connection open with serverless.
 It requires some sort of database (I used Redis in the Nimbella implementation) to hold the game state.
 If I ran a more conventional server, information could be "pushed" more like a pub-sub system.
 I could keep game state in memory.
 The occasional server crash would wipe out only the current ongoing games.